 The city played an incredibly special role in National Socialism: it was one of the five so-called “Führer cities” of Adolf Hitler, who awarded Nuremberg the honorary title of “City of the Reich Party Rallies“.

-The conferment of this title was followed with actions: in the Southern part of the city the Nazi party rally grounds were developed – a compound with dimensions of 17 km².
-And yet only few of the planned monumental structures were completed, with the Congress Hall leading the way.
-This hall was designed in the style of the Coliseum.
-Several more huge areas were planned to become Nazi march sites and the “German Stadium” was supposed to be built as the biggest stadium of the world, admitting 405.000 people.
-Nowadays the area is partly serving as a venue, but also as a place of learning and remembrance.
-The monumental Congress Hall is housing the Documentation Center Nazi party rally grounds.
+The awarding of the title was followed by deeds: in the south of the city the “Reichsparteitagsgelände” (Party Rally Grounds) with an area of around 17 square kilometres was built.
+Only a few of the planned monumental buildings were completed, most notably the Congress Hall, which was built in the style of the Roman Colosseum.
+Furthermore, huge areas were planned as parade grounds and with the “German Stadium” the world’s largest stadium for 405,000 spectators was to be built here.
+Today the area serves as a place for events, but also as a place of learning and remembrance.
+The monumental Congress Hall is now home to the Documentation Center Nuremberg Party Rally Grounds.

 The city of Nuremberg is offering everything to spend an interesting day in this Franconian metropolis.
 In case of some time being left to spend and if you are feeling curious enough for a shopping spree of the special kind, let’s make a stop at Ingolstadt Village on our way back to Munich.

 - Ingolstadt Village is a factory outlet of 110 upmarket brands.
 The village itself has been designed in a striking historic district setting, with the result that it’s not only impressing by its shopping possibilities, but also by its atmosphere.

 Nuremberg – the Franconian Metropolis

 Here we have summarized all important information for you

 |780,00 €* up to 10 h, every extra hour started 90,00 €|

 *Price up to 3 guests.
 Each additional guest (up to 8 guests): + 20,00